 The Access to Higher Education Diploma consists of a number of units which are built up to meet your proposed subject at HE.
 To achieve the Diploma students must achieve 60 credits of which 45 credits are graded and 15 are ungraded.
 A minimum of two examinations taken under invigilation conditions must be successfully completed though one of these will be a short micro lesson for students on this Diploma.
 All units are at Level 3 and need to be achieved.

-The Diploma is taught as part of a combined course with Social Sciences and Humanities.
+The Diploma is taught as part of a combined course with Humanities, Social Sciences, Education Studies and Law.

 This course is in three parts and you will: